apioo/psx-api-bundle/README.md

 The PSX API bundle integrates the [PSX API components](https://phpsx.org/) into Symfony which help to build fully type-safe REST APIs.
-Basically the bundle provides additional attributes which you can use at your [controller](#controller) to map HTTP parameters to arguments of your controller.
-Based on those attributes and type-hints the bundle is able to generate different artifacts:
+Basically the bundle provides additional attributes which you can use at your [controller](#controller) to map HTTP parameters to arguments of your controller and commands to generate based on those attributes and type-hints different artifacts:

+* Generate Client SDKs for different languages i.e. TypeScript and PHP
+  * `php bin/console generate:sdk client-typescript`
 * Generate OpenAPI specification without additional attributes
-* Generate Client SDKs for different languages i.e. TypeScript and PHP
+  * `php bin/console generate:sdk spec-openapi`
 * Generate DTO classes using [TypeSchema](https://typeschema.org/)
+  * `php bin/console generate:model`

 As you note this bundle is about REST APIs and not related to any PlayStation content, the name PSX was invented way back and is simply an acronym which stands for "**P**HP, **S**QL, **X**ML"